-The following additional charges are or may be incurred by the trust: (a) fees for the trustee's extraordinary services; (b) expenses of the trustee (including legal and auditing expenses and reimbursement of the cost of advances to the trust for payment of expenses and distributions, but not including any fees and expenses charged by an agent for custody and safeguarding of securities) and of counsel, if any; (c) various governmental charges; (d) expenses and costs of any action taken by the trustee to protect the trust or the rights and interests of the unitholders; (e) indemnification of the trustee for any loss, liability or expense incurred by it in the administration of the trust not resulting from negligence, bad faith or willful misconduct on its part or its reckless disregard of its obligations under the trust agreement; (f) indemnification of the sponsor and of the portfolio consultant, evaluator and supervisor for any loss, liability or expense incurred in acting in that capacity without gross negligence, bad faith or willful misconduct; and (g) expenditures incurred in contacting unitholders upon dissolution of the trust.
-The fees and expenses set forth herein are payable out of the trust and, when owing to the trustee, are secured by a lien on the trust.
+The following additional charges are or may be incurred by the trust: (a) fees for the trustee's extraordinary services; (b) expenses of the trustee (including legal and auditing expenses and reimbursement of the cost of advances to the trust for payment of expenses and distributions, but not including any fees and expenses charged by an agent for custody and safeguarding of securities) and of counsel, if any; (c) various governmental charges; (d) expenses and costs of any action taken by the trustee to protect the trust or the rights and interests of the unitholders; (e) indemnification of the trustee for any loss, liability or expense incurred by it in the administration of the trust not resulting from negligence, bad faith or willful misconduct on its part or its reckless disregard of its obligations under the trust agreement; (f) indemnification of the sponsor and of the portfolio consultant, evaluator and supervisor for any loss, liability or expense incurred in acting in that capacity without gross negligence, bad faith or willful misconduct; and (g) expenditures incurred by a lien on the trust.
 If the balances in the income and capital accounts are insufficient to provide for amounts payable by the trust, the trustee has the power to sell securities to pay such amounts.
 These sales may result in capital gains or losses to unitholders.
 The trust may pay the costs of updating its registration statement each year.